Evolis3d/PhotoLayout/README.md

 ### Coming Soon

-Include the graphic content to the Unity Project...
+- Export all the graphic material into an Atlas Texture...
+- PlaceHolder script generator, auto-assigns as a Component to the Canvas.
+- Naming the elements.